Alex-Harron/Sure_Shots/README.md

 <h2>Prerequisites</h2>
 This web application was mainly written with the Ruby language and uses several gems.
-Below is an installation guide to help you install the nessesarry gems.
+Below is an installation guide to help you install the necessary gems.